 “We believe Australian audiences are hungry for the kinds of stories that reflect contemporary Australia, that reflect themselves on screen and stage, that include all Australians as a critical part of the national story.

 Co-Curious exists to discover and nurture those kinds of stories, and help them reach our main stages, festivals, TV screens and cinemas.”

-We spoke with Annabel Davis, Acting CEO, about the amazing achievements of the organisation and how partnering with Accounting For Good has made her life much easier.
+We spoke with Annabel Davis, Acting CEO, about the amazing achievements of the organisation and how partnering with True Accounting has made her life much easier.

 Screen Australia enterprise funding

 Co-Curious is the sister company of CuriousWorks and was founded in 2018 through the support of Screen Australia’s enterprise funding, along with support from Create NSW.
 Annabel explains:

 “My colleague, Shakthi, founded CuriousWorks in 2005.
 CuriousWorks is a vibrant ensemble of next gen artists, storytellers, media makers and mentors from Western Sydney, working with their own communities to build grassroots innovation, foster social connection and create inspiring arts experiences that connect us, hold up our truths and resonate with global significance and reach.
 They create artwork across many forms and a lot of audio-visual work, but they weren’t necessarily accessing stakeholders like broadcasters or distributors.

 Shakthi was keen to broaden the reach… start working with other stakeholders so that we could facilitate projects with higher budgets, higher profiles and a wider reach.

 So, we set up the new company – Co-Curious – to sit alongside CuriousWorks.
 The ‘Co’ speaks to our intent to always co-produce with other companies that have the infrastructure to produce, where our focus is on talent identification and development work.”